shawnr/practical-javascript-2-webapps/application-architecture/project-application-architecture.md

 minimize the pain of maintenance.

 ## Review the Requirements
+In order to complete this project, we must fulfill the following Basic Requirements.
+These requirements are all focused around refactoring the application into a more organized structure that will make future maintenance and improvements easier.
+Remember that we are **not** trying to improve the performance or add any new features to the project.
+The goal here is purely around refactoring.
+The end result should appear to the user exactly like the current version.

 * Sign up to [OpenWeatherMap.org](https://openweathermap.org/) and generate an API Key.
 * Paste your API Key (which will be used as the `APPID` parameter) into the appropriate locations in the `CitySearch.vue`, `CurrentWeather.vue`, and `Forecast.vue` files.